mgold/elm-date-format/README.md

 and [Ruby](http://apidock.com/ruby/DateTime/strftime) have very comprehensive format strings.
 (Luckily, they seem to agree on the encoding, which you should follow.)
 The goal here is different: address 90% of use cases with relative ease.
-So don't go adding formats just because they'e there.
+So don't go adding formats just because they're there.